 Box a-Control number.
 You may use this box to identify individual Forms W-2.
+Make certain that entries do not cross over into the form identification box (22222).
 You do not have to use this box.

 Void.
 Check this box when an error is made on Form W-2 and you are voiding it because you are going to complete a new Form W-2.
-Be careful not to include any amounts shown on Void forms in the totals you enter on Form W-3.
+Be careful not to include any amounts shown on "Void" forms in the totals you enter on Form W-3.
 See Corrections on page 3.